sunnyjoe/VISA-movie/README.md

 Frameworks used.

-AFNetworking for API request
+AFNetworking for API request.

-SDWebImage for cache images
+SDWebImage for cache images.

-Carography for auto layout UI frames youtube-ios-player-helper for embed yotube videos inside the iOS views.
+Carography for auto layout UI frames.

+youtube-ios-player-helper for embed yotube videos inside the iOS views.